-A wicked princess who appeared in the movie "The Curse of Princess Ivy."
+A wicked princess who appeared in the special, "The Curse of Princess Ivy".
 When she tried to overthrow her older sister to gain the crown, she was caught and imprisoned on an island for a decade.
 When Amber stole Sofia's amulet, the bad deed she committed set Ivy free.
 While Ivy lacks a way to get to her own kingdom, she feels Enchancia will do just fine to rule... and to stay free, she must destroy Sofia's amulet.

 - Butterfly of Death and Rebirth: Her outfit has a butterfly motif, and she uses butterflies for magic and spying purposes.

 - A Darker Me: Ivy embodies the evil that Amber could become if she doesn't change her ways, specifically becoming susceptible to the evils of pride and envy.

 - Deliberately Monochrome: Her outfit and powers are entirely black and white, and she hates color.

 - Entitled Bitch: She believes she deserves the best of everything.

 - Everything's Better with Princesses: A clear aversion of this trope.
 She's basically an evil Disney Princess and is the most threatening villain on the show to date.
 Becomes a straight example after her HeelFace Turn.